 Thomas Somerled Chamberlayne-Macdonald1

-Thomas Somerled Chamberlayne-Macdonald was born on 24 November 1969.1 He is the son of Major Nigel Donald Peter Chamberlayne-Macdonald and Penelope Mary Alexandra Chamberlayne.1 He married Irene A. Goulimis, daughter of Stylianos Goulimis, on 8 April 2006 at St. Matthew's Church, Otterbourne, Hampshire, England.2
+Thomas Somerled Chamberlayne-Macdonald was born on 24 November 1969.1 He was the son of Major Nigel Donald Peter Chamberlayne-Macdonald and Penelope Mary Alexandra Chamberlayne.1 He married Irene A. Goulimis, daughter of Stylianos Goulimis, on 8 April 2006 at St. Matthew's Church, Otterbourne, Hampshire, EnglandG.2 He died on 4 February 2017 at age 47.3

 Citations